-- Available through most classes as a pull-out course - Available for 11th or 12th grade students - Taught by a teacher certified in the subject - · Seat time requirement must be fulfilled - Schools will grant credit according to their policy - Core Math Credit available see Traci McNeff or Denise Burns
+- Algebra II is available through most classes as a pull-out course - Available for 11th or 12th grade students - Taught by a teacher certified in the subject area - Seat time requirement must be fulfilled - Schools will grant credit according to their policy. - State tests for math will be taken at the student's partner school.